Hookup culture: Homosexuality

 Stereotypes suggest most people believe that gay men are the most likely to engage in casual or uncommitted sex on a regular basis.
 Studies conclude that gay men participated in more frequent casual sex than individuals "across all genders, sexes, and sexual orientations comparison groups."
 Overall, hookup culture is understood to be most prominent within the gay community.
 Biologically speaking, sexual behavior is closely connected to someone's birth sex.
 Under that assumption, women are considered a "limiting factor in sexual encounters."
-Gay men do not have to question the sexual desires of other men like they would if a female was involved in the scenario.
+Gay men do not have to question the sexual desires of other men like they would if a woman was involved in the scenario.

 Additionally, society's early negative perspectives on homosexuality along with a lack of "regulation" in gay relationships may explain the higher rate of casual sex encounters among gay men.
 Certain perceptions of gay men like prejudice and homophobia adversely affected the overall mental health of gay men, and they were often forced to explore their sexual needs and desires in a discreet fashion.

 More recent technology, such as dating websites and mobile apps, have also contributed to the current hookup tendencies observed in gay men.
 Apps like Grindr have further advanced the sexual scripts of homosexual men.
-As well as apps such as Taimi, Her and Zoe have advanced the sexual scripts for homosexual women.
+Apps such as Taimi, Her and Zoe have advanced the sexual scripts for homosexual women.
 Other apps, like Tinder, Hinge or Bumble, have been created to follow a similar script for heterosexual individuals.
 Nevertheless, because casual hookups and anonymous sexual encounters have been classified as more prominent in homosexuals, apps like Tinder and Bumble still maintain a broader focus on more long-term goals like dating or relationships, especially when compared to apps like Grindr.